wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

-Structuring a command-based robot project
+Structuring a Command-Based Robot Project
 =========================================

 While users are free to use the command-based libraries however they like (and advanced users are encouraged to do so), new users may want some guidance on how to structure a basic command-based robot project.